Skip advert

 Advertisement - Article continues below

-Under the skin, the new Defender Sport will likely adopt the brand-new Electrified Modular Architecture (EMA), which is well suited to delivering an all-electric compact Defender model alongside with a future electric version of the full-size car.
+Under the skin, the new Defender Sport will probably adopt the brand-new Electrified Modular Architecture (EMA), which is well suited to delivering an all-electric compact Defender model alongside with a future electric version of the full-size car.

 Forthcoming Velar and Evoque models are also expected to make use of the EMA platform.
 The former has already been spotted flaunting a very sleek silhouette and aggressive proportions, which will cater to Land Rover customers who are after a more distinctive or dynamic form of electric SUV